 Herbivores weren’t defenseless beasts, and they protected themselves in various ways.
 After all, herbivores needed a line of defense against beasts with sharp claws and teeth.
 While some had horns and spikes, while others were completely covered in armor!
 The biggest dinosaurs used their size for protection.

-Now that you’ve learned how dinosaurs would fight off predators, do a dino-centric activity.
+Now that you’ve learned how dinosaurs fought off predators, do a dino-centric activity.
 Creative Beast Studio sells incredible dinosaur model kits.
 If you’re looking for a fun pastime or hands-on project, buy one and make it a fun new hobby.
 Then, you can paint it to look like the real thing!